 In 2010, Berkshire Country Day School contracted Centerbrook Architects of Centerbrook, CT to lead an extensive and inclusive process to create a new Master Facilities Plan.
-The central goal of this process is to determine how the campus can best support our vision as a school and community.
-In addition, BCD seeks to determine how best to preserve and maintain its historic buildings while making them more energy efficient and sustainable for future generations of students.
-A long-range master facilities plan will be presented in 2011 and will form the blueprint for the evolution of Brook Farm to support 21st century educational practices.
+The central goal of this process was to determine how the campus could best support our vision as a school and community.
+In addition, BCD sought to determine how best to preserve and maintain its historic buildings while making them more energy efficient and sustainable for future generations of students.
+A long-range master facilities plan adopted by the Board of Trustees in 2011 and it forms the blueprint for the evolution of Brook Farm to support 21st century educational practices.

 Thank you to James Hatch ’56 for his work on this history.